dheeban-tfo/starter-api/README.md

 2. Update the connection string in `appsettings.json` to point to your SQL Server instance.

+3. Update the email service configuration in `appsettings.json` with your SMTP server details.

-3. Apply database migrations:
+4. Apply database migrations:
    ```
    dotnet ef database update
    ```

-4. Run the application:
+5. Run the application:
    ```
    dotnet run
    ```

-5. Access Swagger UI at `https://localhost:5001/swagger` (the port might be different on your machine).
+6. Access Swagger UI at `https://localhost:5001/swagger` (the port might be different on your machine).

 ## Project Structure